-Not all patients benefit equally from hip or knee replacement, study findsApril 4th, 2013 in Arthritis & Rheumatism /
+Not all patients benefit equally from hip or knee replacement, study findsApril 4, 2013 in Medicine & Health / Arthritis & Rheumatism

 Only half of people with arthritis who had a hip or knee replacement reported a significant improvement in pain and mobility after surgery, according to a new study led by Women's College Hospital and the Institute for Clinical and Evaluative Sciences (ICES).